pulgamecanica/AOC2023/day03/README.md

 end
 ```

-> Filter all the neighbors which are a period or a digit, if there are `any` neighbors left, it means there is at least one symbol neoghbor
+> Filter all the neighbors which are a period or a digit, if there are `any` neighbors left, it means there is at least one symbol neighbor

 Now all we have to do is to parse the data<br>